Panda Express $2.45M Data Breach Class Action Settlement

 When is the Panda Restaurant Group data breach settlement payout date?

-The class action lawsuit alleged that Panda Restaurant Group Inc. was responsible for a data security incident that occurred in or around March 2023, which may have exposed sensitive personal information.
-Plaintiffs claimed negligence, breach of implied contract, unjust enrichment, breach of the implied covenant of good faith and fair dealing, breach of fiduciary duty and sought declaratory and injunctive relief.
+The class action lawsuit alleged Panda Restaurant Group Inc. was responsible for a data security incident that occurred in or around March 2023 that may have exposed sensitive personal information.
+The plaintiffs claimed negligence, breach of implied contract, unjust enrichment, breach of the implied covenant of good faith and fair dealing, and breach of fiduciary duty.

 Panda Restaurant Group denies the allegations but agreed to settle to avoid the expense and risk of a possible trial and appeals.